For many Ukrainians, life is split in two: Before and after the war. This is one family's story

 DARING TO LEAVE

-Kateryna remained in her parents’ village, which was under occupation.
-Artem urged her to flee to territory controlled by Ukraine.
+Artem urged Kateryna to flee her parents’ village for territory controlled by Ukraine.

-But her mother had stage 4 cancer.
-Kateryna wanted to care for her.

 On April 14, 2022, Kateryna’s mom died.
 Kateryna mourned for over two weeks.
 Only then did she dare to leave.

-There was no safe way to leave the occupied territory — no humanitarian corridors, no international organizations that could guarantee safety.
-Kateryna and Timur ended up driving with a couple who offered to help, even though her status as the wife of a soldier carried additional risks.
+There was no safe way to do so — no humanitarian corridors, no international organizations to guarantee safety.
+Kateryna and Timur ended up driving with a couple who offered to help, even though it was risky with a soldier’s wife.

-Over two days, they traveled to Zaporizhzhia — a trip that would have taken about three hours before the war.
-At Russian checkpoints, they told the soldiers Kateryna was their daughter-in-law, traveling to their son, who was in territory under Ukrainian control.
+Over two days, they traveled to Zaporizhzhia — pre-war, a three-hour trip.
+At Russian checkpoints, they said Kateryna was their daughter-in-law, traveling to their son in territory under Ukrainian control.

-Timur was 9 months old, and Kateryna stayed strong, holding him close.
-“How could I allow myself to weaken when my husband faced such tough battles?” she told herself.

 “WE’RE WAITING”

-Artem was among more than 2,500 soldiers taken into Russian captivity when the massive Azovstal steelworks in Mariupol fell, after 86 days of relentless fighting.
+Artem was among more than 2,500 soldiers taken into Russian captivity when the massive Azovstal steelworks in Mariupol fell.

 The only one who could pull her out of the darkness was Timur.
-He grew into a healthy child, looking and acting more like his father every day, she said.
+He looked and acted more like his father every day, she said.

-She showed Timur the photo of Artem on her phone’s wallpaper and told him Daddy would call and one day come home.
+She showed Timur a photo of Artem on her phone and told him Daddy would one day come home.

 “Hello, Daddy?”
 Timur would say into the phone.

-Occasionally, she opened Google Maps to calculate the distance between them.
-Somehow, that made it easier to cope.

-She devised other tricks to feel connected.
-She assembled a bag for the hospital where prisoners were typically taken after exchanges, stocking it with clothes from his favorite Ukrainian brand and small items he cherished.
-As the seasons shifted, she updated the bag.

-She also arranged duplicate keys for their Kyiv apartment and ordered a keychain with the message, “I love you very much.
+She devised tricks to feel connected.
+She assembled a bag for the hospital where prisoners were typically taken after exchanges, stocking it with clothes and small items he cherished.
+She arranged duplicate keys for their Kyiv apartment and ordered a keychain with the message, “I love you very much.
 We’re waiting for you at home.”

 On Feb.
 8, Kateryna received a text from the Coordination Headquarters for the Treatment of POWs.